How Should I Care for AN Orphaned Cottontail Rabbit?

 What Should I Feed This Baby Cottontail Rabbit?

-Diets for wild cottontails have always been a source of confusion and contention.
-There are three reasons for this:
+Milk based formulas for wild cottontails have always been a source of confusion and contention.

-The first is that there are so many independent bunny rehabbers in the US who do not coordinate their efforts or are reluctant to share information.
 The exact nutritional needs of baby livestock, dogs, cats and humans have been known for a century.
-But when it comes to the nutritional requirements of orphan cottontails, we are more or less clueless.
-Things generally don’t get done in the US unless there is some financial incentive for doing them.
+Human infant nutrition has been thoroughly studied and pet food and agricultural companies paided the bill for the rest.
+But when it comes to the nutritional requirements of orphan cottontails, we have very little data to go on.
+Things generally don’t get done in the US unless there is some financial reward for doing them.

 The second is that there are so many factors, other than formula, that can lead to baby bunny death or failure to thrive.
 It is always easiest to blame formula constituents for limited success or attribute success to some “magical” ingredient.